znsio/specmatic-documentation/documentation/contract_tests.md

 ```
 Note the quotes around the name, which are necessary because of the space required between `[WIP]` and `SUCCESS`.

-When the test for this example runs, it'll log the info/failures without breaking the build.
-In the test report,
-it'll show up as WIP.

-However, the use of WIP doesn't bypass the contract validation, the contract itself should be in valid state.
+When the test for this example runs, it will log the run details and failures without breaking the build.
+In the test report, it show up as `WIP`.
+However, the use of `WIP` does not bypass the contract validation, the contract itself should be in valid state.

-Also, please note that this use of `[WIP]` differs from the WIP tags given [here](./backward_compatibility.html/#handling-contracts-in-progress).
-As a tag, WIP can be applied to the path/endpoint level,
-while this works only on example names
+Also, please note that this use of `[WIP]` differs from the WIP tags given [here](./backward_compatibility.html#handling-changes-in-progress).
+WIP tags can be applied to the path/endpoint, while this works only on example names.

 ### Examples that trigger 400 responses